 Campbell River, a scenic oceanfront city, is the fourth largest city on Vancouver Island.
 It is located on the 50th parallel on the east coast of Vancouver Island, midway between Victoria (266 km / 165 mi to the South, approx. 3 hour drive) and Cape Scott (top of Vancouver Island).

-Take the inland HWY 19 north, stay on HWY 19 until you hit the Jubilee Parkway turnoff.
+Driving & Parking Instructions if coming from the South: Take the inland HWY 19 north, stay on HWY 19 until you come to the Jubilee Parkway turnoff.
 Turn right and follow the parkway down to the very end where it will intersect with HWY 19A.
 Turn left onto HWY 19A and follow this road (along the water) into downtown Campbell River, about a 10 minute drive.
 Once you come down the hill into Campbell River make an immediate RIGHT hand turn at the bottom of the hill at the flashing lights (Pin "A" above).
-By turning right you are in the closest public parking lot to our office, the Fishermans Wharf public parking lot.
-We are about 200 metres north on the left hand side (Pin "B" above), across from the bright yellow and red wharf building.
-Look for our large, wooden painted Orca sculptures beside our building!
+By turning right you are in the closest public parking lot to our office, the Fisherman’s Wharf public parking lot.
+We are about 250 metres north on the right hand side (Pin "B" above), when you pass the bright yellow and red wharf building you are literally only a couple of minutes away.
+There is a pull in with restricted short term parking outside the office to allow guests to be dropped off.

 If traveling by air, the Campbell River Municipal Airport - YBL is about eight kilometers from our departure point and offers shuttle service and car rentals.
 The Harbor Airport is only two kilometers away for those of you arriving by seaplane.
 Campbell River’s International airport is serviced by direct and connecting flights from Seattle (mid May until the end of September only) and Vancouver.
 There are also direct flights offered from Calgary and Edmonton through the Comox Airport (45 km South/ 28 mi).